john-deng/mockservices/README.md

 using httpie or curl to see the response of these mock apps

-if solar-mock-app is deployed on Kubernetes, you can use NodePort or port forward frontend-api to localhost, then sending request to http://localhost:8083
+if mockservices is deployed on Kubernetes, you can use NodePort or port forward frontend-api to localhost, then sending request to http://localhost:8083

 ```bash
 http http://localhost:8083 fi-app:product fi-code:503